lightsage88/roombaChallenge/README.md

 # Roomba Dirt Hunt!

 A web-application that shows the valiant efforts of a cute knife-wielding roomba in search of dirt on a grid.

+## Future Features/Fixes
-During development, arrow controls were implemented to create a game application.
-Further iterations on this concept will be implemented to create a game complete with leader boards and enhanced graphics.
+- During development, arrow controls were implemented to create a game application.
+    - Further iterations on this concept will be implemented to create a game complete with leader boards and enhanced graphics.
+- Deployment to Heroku will join these new developments as well

 ## Motivation